Easy Chicken Hariyali Kabab (with or without oven)

 SECRET shortcut?

-The green chicken kabab masala can be used as a marinade as well as chutney.
+The green chicken kabab marinade can double up as chutney.
 With this recipe, you don’t have to take the extra effort of making the chutney 🙂

-Turn this appetizer into a quick dinner with these chicken tikka paratha rolls by replacing the tikka with these kababs.
+You can also turn this appetizer into a quick dinner with chicken tikka paratha rolls by replacing the tikka with these kababs.

 Video